zapta/ble_stepper_motor_analyzer/README.md

 ---

-Q: Do the designer fo this product also sell assembled boards?
+Q: Do you sell boards?

-A: We may make a limited numbers of boards available from time to time, but believe that others can do a better job mass producing it.
+A: We may make a limited numbers of boards available from time to time, but believe that others can do a better job mass producing it and making it available to the community.

 ---